Can I Eat Expired Croissant?

 Expert Source

-"According to FDA guidelines, croissants should be stored in a cool, dry place at room temperature for up to two days.
-For longer storage, they can be frozen for up to two months."
+"According to USDA guidelines, croissants should be stored in a cool, dry place at room temperature and consumed within 1-2 days for best quality."

 ✅Fresh Croissant